johnjs-stuff/ct_1_ai_assistant/README.md

 * 2 x 10K resistors

 Notes:
 * This only works for my USB keyboard which is brancded "XTime".
-It doesn't work with an a wired Apple keyboard or a Microsoft keyboard.
+It doesn't work with my wired Apple keyboard or my wired Microsoft keyboard.
+Other keyboards may or may not work.
 * A breadboard power board is used to provide power for the keyboard.
 The voltage is set to 5V.
 * 2 10K pullup resistors are needed for the inputs.
 * The MySecrets.h file has to be modified with your network name, network password and OpenAI APIkey.